 - Building four motorway crossings requiring box structures and six interfaces with the existing rail requiring both dive-under and overbridge structures.

+We designed, supplied, constructed and commissioned eight new auto-transformer sites and associated overhead line electrification works to power distribution connections.
 Works included the installation of substation buildings, switchgear and associated ancillary equipment as well as integration testing and commissioning in conjunction with Network Rail.
 To minimise disruption to services using existing infrastructure, we clearly defined our commissioning strategy at an early stage to ensure full integration between design, construction and commissioning works.

 West Outer Electrification and Track Infrastructure works (Balfour Beatty)